haeringer/edinote/data/admin/Find out the primary nameserver for a domain.md

 ## Find out the primary nameserver for a domain

-To find out the primary nameserver for a specific domain, there's a very handy command in nslookup: `set querytype=soa`
+To find out the primary nameserver for a specific domain, there's a handy command in nslookup: `set querytype=soa`

 Example on Windows cmd - look for the "primary name server" output line (on Linux it's called "origin"):